 Safety Controls – Gas Furnace Components 3

 The flame rectifier and pressure switch are a part of the safety controls.
-There are other controls with the gas furnace that are necessary for the safe operation of the furnace.
+There are other controls on the gas furnace that are necessary for the safe operation of the furnace.
 Other safety controls include limit switches.
 These sense temperature and prevent the burners from operating if the temperatures exceed safe limits.

 A typical gas furnace could have 4 or more limit switches in various locations throughout the furnace.
-When these limit switches trip or open the control board kills the gas valve.
+When these limit switches trip or opens the control board kills the gas valve.
 This engages the main blower fan and the induced draft or forced draft blower.
 These blowers run to dissipate as much heat as possible.
 Some of these limit switches reset themselves when the heat returns to normal.
 When they reset the furnace control board will give a small time delay before allowing the gas burners to reignite.

 Heat will be restored and the gas burners will continue to provide heat until the thermostat satisfies.
 Or the safety limit opens again.
 If the limit switch remains open or is a manual reset limit the furnace will attempt to light three to four times.
 This depends on the manufacturer and the engineering safety limits which went into the gas furnace control board.